Perfect Countertops & Backsplashes for Benjamin Moore Pale Oak Cabinets

 - Cabinet Knob: Vernon Mushroom Cabinet Knob, Aged Brass by Rejuvenation

 If you're craving timeless sophistication, this combo delivers!
 Taj Mahal Quartzite has soft veining with warm undertones that pair beautifully with Pale Oak cabinets.
-The Glossy White Damask Tile adds texture without being overpowering.
+The Damask Handmade Tile adds texture without being overpowering.
 I added Benjamin Moore’s White Dove for the wall color -If that feels too warm, try Benjamin Moore’s Simply White instead.

 I also just got this brass Vernon hardware in from Rejuvenation and I’m in love!
 It adds the perfect pop of warmth and looks so pretty with Pale Oak.
 I actually have the same exact knob in my kitchen but in the “Brushed Nickel” color.
 These knobs are heavy and sturdy and I’m so glad I splurged a little on these rather than getting a cheaper version.

-2. Pental Quartz Misterio + Bedrosians Marin Tile in Pearl White & Sand Dollar
+2. Pental Quartz Misterio + Pearl Trim

 - Cabinet: Benjamin Moore Pale Oak

-- Backsplash: Subway Tile with Pearl Liner Trim (Sold Out, Sorry!), Bedrosians Marin Tile in Pearl White & Bedrosians Marin Tile in Sand Dollar
+- Backsplash: Subway Tile with Pearl Liner Trim

 - Countertop: Pental Quartz Misterio